isomerpages/moe-peicaisec/_sec-one-registration-2023/Frequently Asked Questions.md

 </tr>
 <tr>
 <td style="width: 5%;">A3.</td>
 <td style="width: 95%;">All Sec 1s are expected to be present throughout the duration of the programme.
-The timing and details of the programme can be found in the school website under the tab titled “Secondary 1 Orientation Programme (04 – 06 Jan)”.</td>
+The timing and details of the programme can be found in the school website under the tab titled <strong>“Secondary 1 Orientation Programme (04 – 06 Jan)”.</strong>“</td>
 </tr>
 </tbody>
 </table>